 Many of our neglected tropical disease programmes use mass drug administration (MDA), in which entire populations are treated with medication.
 These MDAs take place within local communities, making it historically difficult to monitor treatment and distribution.

-Our new MDA monitoring process and platform, which uses mobile phones to collect data, is now being used in Cameroon, Nigeria and Zambia.
-This offers much greater visibility: if an area is behind target, for example, we can investigate any issues and attempt to solve them as soon as possible.
-This has significantly improved the quality of our data, and means far fewer drugs are wasted.
+Our new MDA monitoring process and platform, which uses mobile phones to collect data throughout the MDA, is now being used in Cameroon, Nigeria and Zimbabwe.
+This offers much greater visibility: if an area is behind target, for example, we can investigate any issues and attempt to solve them as soon as possible, while the campaign is still under way.
+This has significantly improved the quality and timeliness of our data, as well as our ability to supervise the activities, and means far fewer drugs are wasted.

 Our most successful mHealth project to date has been the Global Trachoma Mapping Project (GTMP), the largest infectious disease survey ever undertaken.
 Partnering with 53 organisations, Sightsavers led a coalition to collect and transmit data on 2.6 million people in 29 countries using smartphones.
 That project came to an end in early 2016,